Readify/madskillz/Consulting.md

 #### I am an egoless, team oriented developer.
 - Other team members genuinely want me on their team.
 - I avoid going dark and I know when to call out for help.
-- I am learning about all processes of the team and try to follow them (like maintaining accurate documentation, adding test and so on).
+- I am learning about all processes of the team and try to follow them (like maintaining accurate documentation, adding tests and so on).
 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - I try to develop a friendly and professional rapport with my customer and their team members.
 - My contributions to team discussions are net-positive, informative and helpful.